 Most DWI encounters begin when a police officer stops the vehicle of a suspected drunk driver.
 The officer then begins their investigation and determines if there is some reason to believe the stopped driver is intoxicated.
 They’ll be looking for physical indications, like bloodshot eyes, the odor of alcohol or slurred speech during their interaction with the driver to get the necessary probable cause.

-Moving on, most DWI encounters begin when a police officer stops the vehicle of a suspected drunk driver.
-The officer then begins their investigation and determines there is some reason to believe the stopped driver is intoxicated.
-The officer will arrest the driver for a violation of MN DUI law and transport the drunk driver to the police department or testing facility.
+If they suspect that the driver is under the influence of alcohol or drugs, the officer will arrest the driver for a violation of Minnesota DUI law and transport the drunk driver to the police department or testing facility.
 The officer will read the Minnesota Implied Consent Advisory to the suspected drunk driver.
 The Minnesota Implied Consent Advisory informs the driver of their obligation to submit to a blood alcohol test, that refusal is a crime and that prior to making a decision about testing they have a right to contact an attorney.

 Contact A Minneapolis DUI Lawyer